Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Further results and comparison analyses

-Here we gather together results from an analysis identical to that in \sec~\ref{sec:poHB2aRS6} (constrained seniority effects, $\beta\in \B_{S_b}$) but with $K=9$ there replaced by $K=18$.
-Comparisons should be made with the results of that section.
+Here we gather together results from analyses identical to that in \sec~\ref{sec:poHB2aRS6} (constrained seniority effects, $\beta\in \B_{\Sb}$) but with $K=11$ there replaced by $K=2$ and then $K=22$.
+We looked at $K=2$ and $K=22$ for the unconstrained analyses in \app~\ref{app:poHB1aRS6} and considered how our estimates for $\rho, \theta$ and $p$ were affected.
+When we make a constrained analysis we are aiming to produce final results to pass onto historians and in particular, relations need to be well-estimated.

-Having more features in the {authority} vector $U^{(t)}_j$ changes the prior distribution over partial orders.
-The depth distributions are similar, but there is slightly higher weight on lower depth partial orders in the $K=18$ prior.
+Changing the number of features/columns in the {authority} vector $U^{(t)}_j$ changes the prior distribution over posets.
+The depth distributions are similar, but there is higher weight on lower depth posets at larger $K$.
 This can be seen by comparing the two graphs in \fig~\ref{fig:prior-depth-dbns-curves-NF9-18}.
-The effect is visible in \fig~\ref{fig:prior-post-depth-boxes-poHB2aRS6} where the "whiskers" in the boxplot for $K=18$ reach from the maximum depth to the minimum depth in every year, while those in the $k=9$ case do not.
+The effect is visible in \fig~\ref{fig:prior-post-depth-boxes-poHB2aRS6} where the "whiskers" in the boxplot for $K=22$ often reach from the maximum depth to the minimum depth, which is rare in the $K=11$ case.

-It may be desirable to use the $K=18$ prior as the $K=9$ prior puts very little probability on partial orders of depth one (not zero, but small).
+It may be desirable to use the $K=22$ prior as the $K=11$ prior puts very little probability on posets of depth one (not zero, but small).
 Depth one corresponds to the empty order.
 While putting low prior probability on the empty order reflects prior knowledge (it is very unrepresentative of what we know about the actors in our data), it is a little stronger than is really desirable, so some sensitivity analysis is in order.